t-kupp/chas-pizzabot/README.md

 ### :boom: Success!

-After completing this assignment your should:
+After completing this assignment you should be able to create a javascript program consisting of many functions and variables.

 - Be comfortable using variables
 - Know some string methods to modify strings